-The GWMP includes groundwater assessment criteria for a range of parameters as required by Condition 3.6 of SSD 05_0037.
-Groundwater monitoring locations, monitoring frequency and pollutants as specified by EPL 12555 are presented in Table 16.
+The GWMP includes groundwater assessment criteria for a range of parameters as required by Condition 3.6 of SSD 05\0037.
+Groundwater monitoring locations, monitoring frequency and pollutants as specified by EPL 12555 and the GWMP are presented in Table 17.
 The EPL does not specify concentration limits for groundwater pollutants.

-TABLE 16: EPL 12555 GROUNDWATER QUALITY MONITORING LOCATIONS AND POLLUTANTS
+TABLE 17: EPL 12555 GROUNDWATER QUALITY MONITORING LOCATIONS AND POLLUTANTS